iameberedavid/Expresso-Customer-Churn-Challenge-On-Zindi/README.md

 ### 8. Hyperparameter Tuning

-The best model was tuned using GridSearchCV
+The best model was tuned and isolated using GridSearchCV.

 ## Prediction on Test Dataset